 In addition, it was reported that security data was no longer being transmitted to the United Nations watchdog from Chernobyl.
 This came after fighting around the nuclear plant caused a power outage, sparking radiation concerns about spent nuclear fuel assemblies.
 The International Atomic Energy Agency said there was no immediate safety threat from the loss of power.
+In August 2022, an IAEA support team arrived at the plant for a safety and maintenance inspection.

-The war in Russia taught us three key lessons about uranium and nuclear power:
+The war in Ukraine has taught us three key lessons about uranium and nuclear power:

-- Global governments and utilities must reduce their reliance on Russian energy resources - Nuclear reactors can withstand the brutality of war - As the West imposed sanctions on an array of Russian exports, uranium was initially exempt
+- Global governments and utilities must reduce their reliance on Russian energy resources - Nuclear reactors can withstand the brutality of war - As the West imposed sanctions on an array of Russian exports, uranium has been broadly exempt

 The role uranium plays in the energy materials mix is integral.
 Most notably, unlike oil, there is not significant reserve inventories, and you cannot turn on the tap and start pumping uranium.
-The ongoing supply deficit has come into the spotlight over the past few weeks, uranium is completely demand inelastic, utilities must have it or run the risk of hundreds of millions of dollars in losses resulting from plant closures.
+The ongoing supply deficit has come into the spotlight over the past couple of years, uranium is completely demand inelastic, utilities must have it or run the risk of hundreds of millions of dollars in losses resulting from plant closures.